Memorial Health using antibody treatment to help reduce COVID hospitalizations

 - Dependent on medical-related technologies

-The Parrish’s said ten days after treatment, they were feeling better and back to work.
+The Parrishes said 10 days after treatment, they were feeling better and back to work.
 Without the antibody treatment, they don’t know if the outcome would be the same.

 Memorial Health has a dedicated area in the hospital to give the infusions.
-Dr. Gard said the entire process takes about three hours and.
+Dr. Gard said the entire process takes about three hours.
 He recommends talking with your primary care doctor to see if you qualify for the treatment.